Table of Contents

 Increased conversions are arguably the most important benefit of marketing automation.
 58% of marketing automation users say conversion rate is the most critical metric to their automation strategy’s performance.

 SaaS marketing automation enables content marketing through content personalization.
-Content personalization means that you can use SaaS marketing automation tools to boost conversion rates by delivering more personalized messages via different communication channels.
+Content personalization means using SaaS marketing automation tools to boost conversion rates by delivering more personalized messages via different communication channels.

 Besides increased conversions, marketing automation can bring other benefits to the table.
 Here’s a list of the marketing automation benefits commonly mentioned by business owners, executives, and marketers: